The trip of the former acting secretary of the Navy to Guam, which led to his resignation, cost almost a quarter of a million dollars

 “The events of the past week have been difficult for our navy and our nation.
 We will learn from them.
 But make no mistake, we are moving forward.
 The navy has our orders and we are carrying them out,” said writes Gilday.

+“If you want to know what’s going on in Guam, where I am currently, this is the worst place to try to figure this out,” said Hyten.
+“You really have to talk to people in the Pacific.
+And eyes on are always the best way to understand what’s going on.
+You want to make sure, once again, to take care of people.
+But you have to keep the Pentagon, c ‘is on. “

-Two hundred and eighty-six sailors aboard the USS Theodore Roosevelt tested positive for coronavirus and 93% of the ship’s crew were tested on Wednesday, according to the Navy.
+As of Thursday, 97% of the Teddy Roosevelt’s crew had been tested for the coronavirus and 416 were positive, according to the Navy.

-Nearly a week after Modly dismissed Crozier for having circulated too widely a memo calling for the urgent evacuation of the ship’s crew, the Navy evacuated only 2,329 of the aircraft’s nearly 4,800 sailors.
+Nearly a week after Modly fired Crozier for having circulated the memo calling for the urgent evacuation of the ship’s crew too widely, the Navy evacuated only 2,329 of the aircraft’s nearly 4,800 sailors.

 The Navy initially said it plans to move 2,700 sailors ashore by April 3.
 Officials say the process has been slowed due to testing, as the Guam government requires seafarers to test negative before they can be transferred to hotels on the island.

-Caroline Kelly, Jim Sciutto, Barbara Starr and Zachary Cohen of CNN contributed to this report.
+CNN’s Gregory Clary, Jim Sciutto, Barbara Starr and Zachary Cohen contributed to this report.